 Madrid’s vegan scene is positively exploding and it’s exciting to be here while it’s happening.
-This article has been literally months in the making as we’ve eaten our way around Madrid to put together a fully comprehensive vegan guide to Madrid.
-This is the first of many articles on the vegan scene in Madrid, so stay tuned!
-We plan on featuring each of these restaurants with spotlight articles of their own, as well as a tapas guide, and guides to eating the most traditional Spanish food in vegan form.
+This article has been literally months in the making as we’ve eaten our way around Madrid to put together a fully comprehensive vegan guide to the best vegan restaurants for a menú del día in Madrid.
+For a guide to all of Madrid’s vegan restaurants, head to our ultimate vegan guide to Madrid.

-Fun fact: There are 19 all vegan eateries in Madrid and this doubles if you include vegetarian restaurants.
+Fun fact: There are 22 all vegan eateries in Madrid (it’s in the top 10 most vegan-friendly cities in Europe!) and this doubles if you include vegetarian restaurants.

 What is a Menú del día?

-Menús are a price fixed meal consisting of 3-4 courses, including a drink and dessert.
+Menús are a price fixed meal consisting of 3-4 courses, including a drink and dessert, that is served during the week (Monday-Friday).
 “Price fixed meals!” you exclaim, “What’s a budget alternative traveler have to do with this bougie business?”
 You may be surprised to learn that what’s usually a luxury elsewhere is an affordable and uniquely Spanish tradition.

 How it Works

 The primero (first) usually consists of a soup or salad.
 The segundo (second) tends to be a slightly larger and more filling.
 Sometimes these are called principales, which means the main courses, preceded by an aperitivo, (think cup, not bowl, of soup).
 Then you’ll usually have a choice of dessert OR coffee.
 Coffee is usually 1.50 to 2 bucks so you can always just order one additionally if it doesn’t come with the fixed menú price.
 The number of choices can vary.
 Sometimes there may be one primero and three segundo options, or maybe two choices for each.
 Oh and this all comes with bread (!).